ashmi721/python_course/README.md

  ii> simply enter the how many product you want iii> Enter the name of the product, quantity and price iv>  Than it provide the bill of your shopping
+3. String.py file has a basic knowledge of the string    indexing,slicing,looping etc